hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-network-install.md

 To provision the required networks:

-1. On your kvm host, download the `cg-hos.tar.gz.gpg` and HLM node image `cg-hlm.qcow2`to the `root` directory
+1. On your KVM host, download the `cg-hos.tar.gz.gpg` and HLM node image `cg-hlm.qcow2`to the `root` directory

 2. Provision `cg-hlm.qcow2` on your KVM host (min ram: 4096, disk: 20 GB) and create/assign new DHCP NAT network for backdoor (ssh) access to HLM node called `bkd`.
 Assign `bkd` as `eth0` interface.